fenago/apache-tomcat/lab_guides/md/Lab_2.md

     <http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-10201-088211.html>.

-#### Note

-    In case you have installed the Oracle database version 9i, then you should use the` oracle.jdbc.driver.OracleDriver` class for
-    JDBC connections, and for versions above 9i, you should use` oracle.jdbc.OracleDriver`
-    class.` oracle.jdbc.driver.OracleDriver` is deprecated and
-    support for this driver will be discontinued from the next major release.

 3. It\'s always mandatory to define the Document Type Definition (DTD) for the resource in the application web.xml.
 There is always a question that comes to the mind of the administrator, why can\'t we